 The number of AID12 subfields present in the P2P STA AID List field is identified by the Number of P2P STAs field in the P2P Group Info field.

-The remaining bits of the P2P STA AID List till the nearest octet value are reserved.
+The remaining bits of the P2P STA AID List field till the nearest octet value are padded.

+The P2P STA AID List field is not present when the QoS Characteristics element is carried in an SCS Response frame.

 TGbn editor: Please add a new entry to the Table 9-46i (AID12 subfield encoding) as follows (#3129):